/ / /

 A Curated Vision

-COMO Le Beauvallon is a celebration of lively creativity, showcasing worldly treasures, eclectic curiosities and a collection of over 300 art installations — including the 2002 Serpentine Gallery Summer Pavilion, a structure designed by Pritzker Prize-winner, Toyo Ito.
+COMO Le Beauvallon is a celebration of lively creativity, showcasing a collection of over 300 art installations — including the 2002 Serpentine Gallery Summer Pavilion, a structure designed by Pritzker Prize-winner, Toyo Ito.

 History of COMO Le Beauvallon